Join me!

 Microwave Method

-Microwave melting can be tricky as it is harder to control temperature.
-If you choose a wax that is labeled as appropriate for the microwave it will have instructions included that will help you avoid cooking and burning the wax.
+Microwave melting can be tricky as it is harder to control the temperature.
+If you choose a wax that is labelled as appropriate for the microwave, it will have instructions included that will help you avoid cooking and burning the wax.
 Here are the steps I use to melt wax in the microwave and how to avoid burning it.

 Equipment